Tokyo 2020: Fukushima to host Olympic events

 While some experts estimate it will be 40 years before the site is completely safe, Bach downplayed the risk, telling reporters the decision presented "a great opportunity to bring the spirit of the Olympic Games to the region."

-The IOC president added: "It is an expression of solidarity from the Olympic movement to the people that are suffering there with the consequences of this disaster."
+"It is an expression of solidarity from the Olympic movement to the people that are suffering there with the consequences of this disaster," the German added.

-Tokyo 2020 will be baseball's first Olympic appearance since Beijing 2008.
-The neighboring Miyagi prefecture, also hit by the earthquake and tsunami, will host the preliminary rounds of the Olympic football competition.